Octo-Labs/ruby-serverless-examples/README.md

 ## `serverless-docker/`

 This uses ECR to deploy a Docker container to Lambda.
+This is the most heavyweight option.
+You're building a full Docker image that is pushed to ECR, whcih is then deployed by Lambda.
+The plus side is that you can have local access to your deployment environment, and it's a handy way to be able to install additional packages or custom binaries to your runtime environment.

 Pros:
 * built-in support for gems via `Gemfile`